You show him a flower.

 In particular this work is inspired by a poem by the poet Seifu-yo, known as Enomoto Seifu Yo, Japanese poet of the early eighteenth century.

 The Haikus consist of small poems of very few verses that portray in a subtle and sensitive way moments of poetic contemplation towards nature.

 The instrumentation of this work is for three voices.

-Later I agglutinated this four works in one, calling it Four Haikus,
+Later I agglutinated this four works in one, calling it Four Haikus, for youth choir.

 Work included in the shows

 you show him a flower

 Little child (version for two sopranos and alto) (1'05):